It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 Last night, as you know, was the Paint the Nation Blue rally.

-Uh Durbin and Howard Dean headlined this.
+Durbin and Howard Dean headlined this.

-Now, this is Dick Durbin last night.
+Now, this is Dick Durbin last night coming after his so-called apology.

 Durbin was then forced to urge his fellow Democrats to applaud the troops, and they weren't in the mood for it.

-Democrats stand proud, supporting those men and women in uniform.
+Democrats stand proud supporting those men and women in uniform.

-Join me in giving them a proud democratic applause for all they give to America.
+Join me in giving them a proud Democratic applause for all they give to America.

 Now, that applause sounded bigger than it was.

-Uh trying to talk about how proud he is of the troops in this.
+This is minutes after his apology, trying to talk about how proud he is of the troops in this.

 That's what the crowd wanted to hear.

-The president was literally walking hand in hand across his Crawford ranch with a Saudi Arabian prince.
+It wasn't that long ago the president was literally walking hand in hand across his Crawford ranch with a Saudi Arabian prince.

 Well, when that amendment came up, the Republicans left.